AndyAyersMS/coreclr/Documentation/design-docs/finally-optimizations.md

 improved performance and optimization of the common case where the try completes without an exception.

+Finally cloning also allows hot/cold splitting of finally bodies: the cloned finally code covers the normal try exit paths (the hot cases) and can be placed in the main method region, and the original finally, now used largely or exclusively for exceptional cases (the cold cases) spilt off into the cold code region.
+Without cloning, the RyuJit currently always treats the finally as cold code.

-Finally cloning will typically increase code size, though often the size increase is mitigated somewhat by more compact code generation in the try body.
+Finally cloning will increase code size, though often the size increase is mitigated somewhat by more compact code generation in the try body and streamlined invocation of the cloned finallys.

 Try-finally regions may have multiple normal exit points.
 For example the following `try` has two: one at the `return 3` and one at the try